1337-server/BG-Remover/README.md

 This project combines a rich command-line tool and a small Flask UI to remove image backgrounds with [rembg](https://github.com/danielgatis/rembg) (U²-Net based) while keeping memory usage and processing times predictable.
-It can clean up single images, entire folders, or uploaded files, and always writes PNG output with transparency preserved.
+It can clean up single images, entire folders, or uploaded files, and exports in multiple formats (PNG, WebP, JPEG, BMP, TIFF) with transparency preserved whenever the format allows it.

 ---